pypa/packaging.python.org/source/using-a-virtualenv.rst

 ``virtualenv`` command.

-If you are using Python 3.3 or a more recent version, support for creating virtual environments should already be installed and accessible via the ``pyvenv`` command.
+If you are using Python 3.3 or a more recent version, support for creating virtual environments should already be installed and accessible via the ``python -m venv`` command (on some systems, the equivalent ``pyvenv`` command may also be available).

-For the rest of the guide, I will be using ``pyvenv`` as the command name assuming that you are using Python 3.3 or greater.
-However, for other Python versions, ``virtualenv`` should work the same.
+For the rest of the guide, ``python -m venv`` will be used as the command for creating virtual environments, with the assumption that you are using Python 3.3 or greater.
+However, for older Python versions, ``virtualenv`` should work the same.

 Creating a virtual environment
 ------------------------------